stkbailey/stkbailey.github.io/_posts/2017-12-19-nashnetx-nashville-meetups.markdown

 3. Use network metrics to determine member importance.
 4. Visualize Nashville MeetUp communities.

-But before we get into the real meat... let's start with the end product -- the MeetUp relationship graph:
+But before we get into the real meat... let me give you a taste of where we're going -- the MeetUp relationship graph:

 ![png]({{"/assets/nashnetx/nashmeet-2.png" | absolute_url }})

+Here, each node represents a MeetUp group, and edges represent shared memberships.
+The location is based off of edge weights - so groups that share a lot of members cluster more closely together.
+Now - let's build it!

 ### 1. Load in and tailor the MeetUp RSVP data.